• Skip to main content

 • Contact

-Home » Blog | Reports » Winter Fishing on the Missouri River
+Home » River Journal » Winter Fishing on the Missouri River

 Winter Fishing on the Missouri River

-fly fishing the Missouri river Montana
+winter fishing the Missouri River

 As winter sets in over Craig Montana, many anglers stash away their rods and waders, retreating to the warmth of fly-tying benches and daydreaming about spring hatches.
 But for those willing to embrace the cold, the Missouri River system offers some of the most rewarding and peaceful fly fishing opportunities of the year.
 The crowds are gone, the trout are still feeding, and the scenery is as breathtaking as ever.
 With the right approach, a winter day on the Mighty Missouri can yield some incredible results.